Dance A Level

 Subject Combinations and Progression

-A Level Dance can be combined with the BTEC Dance course or other related courses such as Music, Drama, English, Film Studies and Media Studies for those wishing to pursue a career in the Performing Arts.
+A Level Dance can be combined with the other related courses such as Music, Drama, English, Film Studies and Media Studies for those wishing to pursue a career in the Performing Arts.
 Alternatively, Dance can form part of a broad programme of study combined with a range of other subjects.
 Dance can be studied at university at undergraduate and postgraduate level, as a single discipline or as a part of a combined degree with a vast range of subjects.
-Many A Level Dance students have progressed to university or professional training from Collyer’s and gone on to forge careers as professional dancers, West End performers, teachers, community dance artists and arts managers.
+Many A Level Dance students have progressed to university or professional training from Collyer’s and gone on to forge careers as professional dancers, west end performers, teachers, community dance artists and arts managers

 Subject Modules and Assessment